Ellipsoul/flutter-quizapp/README.md

   - Go to Firebase/Google Cloud and grab the OAuth Client ID
   - When running on web, do `flutter run -d chrome --web-port=5000`
   - The localhost port 5000 uri is specifically listed as an allowed domain on Google Cloud
+- CORS is going to prevent a the user display photo from loading!
+Avoid and use a static image or do something risky and disable some security rules (not sure if it'll even work on production)

 ## Getting Started